kutuluk/loglevel-plugin-remote/README.md

 ```

 - **timestamp** - a function that returns a timestamp.
 Used when messages sending in json format
-- **backoff** - function used to calculate the next suspend interval if the send is failed.
+- **backoff** - a function used to increase the suspend interval after each failed send
-- **onMessageDropped** - called when a message is dropped due to max queue size reached.
+- **onMessageDropped** - called when a message is dropped due to max queue size reached

 ## Base usage